 Step 2: Apply!

 *Interested in securing your position early?
-If so, apply by February 17th , 2017 and follow the Summer Instructor timeline for interviewing and orientation.
-You will attend Fall 2017 Instructor training.
+If so, apply by February 16th , 2018.
+Though you will interview early, you will attend Fall 2018 Instructor training.

 Step 3: Interview!